AppImage/docs.appimage.org/source/reference/best-practices.rst

 .. seealso::

-   This concept is also described in :ref:`build-on-old-systems`.
+   This concept is also described in :ref:`exclude-expected-libraries`.

 .. _ref-libstdc++.so.6: